-From a normal Job routine everyone gets one leave, try to get that one leave on Fridays/ Mondays to make a three day weekend and try additional one day of non-paid leave on Thursday/Tuesday to make it a 4 day trip and try to adjust all of this in near festive season like if there’s a national holiday on Wednesday can make it a 5 days trip for you.
+From a normal Job routine everyone gets one leave, try to get that one leave on Fridays/ Mondays to make a three day weekend and try an additional one day of non-paid leave on Thursday/Tuesday to make it a 4-day trip and try to adjust all of this in near festive season like if there’s a national holiday on Wednesday can make it a 5 days trip for you.

 Now we are proceeding further with every step: from making our minds to save while traveling.

-Save on stay and food, this is actually the main troublesome for making you go over budget.
+Save on stay and food, this is the main troublesome for making you go over budget.
 If we talk about stay then hostels and homestays are almost everywhere now at least hostels, homestays are still underrated in many a place.

 And if we talk about food, try to eat some healthy food like fruits because it will eventually be going to cost you less and make you energetic as compared to other food which makes you lazy as well as inactive.